souparnadutta/wsl-ubuntu-gui/README.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart

 wsl --set-default-version 2

 ```
+Now , go to Microsoft Store and download the latest version of Ubuntu.
+After that open your new Ubuntu terminal by searching Ubuntu and type the following commands

 ## Ubuntu GUI commands: ##

+Type the following commands in Ubuntu terminal to get the GUI version of Ubuntu

 ```
 sudo apt update && sudo apt -y upgrade